Restream/reindexer/fulltext.md

 - Digits: '0'-'9'
 - Extended characters: defined in the `ExtraWordSymbols` field of the text index config.

-This algorithm is simple and provides high performance, but it can not handle texts without delimiters (for example, Chinese language does not requires whitespaces between words, so `fast`-splitter will not be able to index it properly).
+This algorithm is simple and provides high performance, but it can not handle texts without delimiters (for example, in Chinese, spaces between words are not required, so `fast`-splitter will not be able to index it properly).

 Alternative `mmseg_cn`-splitter is based on [friso](https://github.com/lionsoul2014/friso) implementation of `mmseg` algorithm and uses dictionaries for tokenization.
-Currently this splitter supports only Chinese and English languages.
+Currently, this splitter supports only Chinese and English languages.

 ### Basic document ranking algorithms